Richard Roma: Character

 Writing for The New York Times, Mickey Rapkin considered Roma to be the central character of the play, describing him as "the salesman’s salesman, a shark in a sharkskin suit".
 Mantegna has stated that he feels Roma is not a "sleazy" character, but simply a man who can convince customers to follow through on their dreams.
 Reviewing a 2012 revival at the La Jolla Playhouse, Charles McNulty of the Los Angeles Times compared Roma to a Giacomo Casanova-type figure, adding that "when Roma puts the moves on a prospective buyer, it's as though he's making love to them".
 The Guardian's Mark Lawson wrote that Roma is an amoral character, considering him a "super-schmoozer".
-In the same article, Aiden Gillen, then portraying the character in the Apollo Theatre in London, described him as a "cunt with a romantic, poetic streak".
+In the same article, Aidan Gillen, then portraying the character in the Apollo Theatre in London, described him as a "cunt with a romantic, poetic streak".

 Depictions

 Portrayals of Roma have often been received positively by critics.
 Schreiber's portrayal in the 2005 Broadway revival was praised as that of "a most crafty spider indeed", with the actor's grasp of the character's Chicago accent praised for its subtlety.
 Gillen's 2007 turn as Roma has been described as "sweaty and aggressive with a hard, rodent-like quality", with reviewer Lyn Gardner of The Guardian finding the performance excellent.
 Manu Narayan's 2012 depiction was described as "adding velocity" to a "high testosterone" production, coming across as rhythmic and an effective focal point in the piece.
 Reviewing the 1992 film version, Roger Ebert praised Pacino's acting, writing "any kid can play a war hero.
 But it takes a real man to play a busted-down real estate salesman".